David Gifford Croll

-Colonel David Gifford Croll, CBE (1885–1948), was an eminent doctor from Queensland, Australia who served during World War I and World War II.
-He is remembered for his outstanding service in Gallipoli and the Middle East during World War I.
+Colonel David Gifford Croll, (14 November 1885 – 4 May 1948) was an eminent doctor from Queensland, Australia, who served in the First and Second World Wars.
+He is remembered for his service at Gallipoli and in the Middle East during the First World War.

 Early life

-Born in Glasgow, Scotland in 1885, Croll emigrated to New Zealand with his parents, before coming to Australia aged 13.
-He completed his medical training at the University of Sydney, and while studying, spent five years as part of the Sydney University Scouts (SUS), attaining the rank of Warrant Officer.
-Back in Queensland, Croll married a local Queensland nurse, Marian Winifred (Winnie) Payne on 13 April 1912 at St Andrew's Presbyterian Church in Brisbane.
+Born in Glasgow, Scotland, on 14 November 1885, Croll emigrated to New Zealand with his parents before coming to Australia, aged 13.
+He completed his medical training at the University of Sydney, and while studying spent five years as part of the Sydney University Scouts, attaining the rank of warrant officer.
+Back in Queensland, Croll married a local Queensland nurse, Marian Winifred (Winnie) Payne, on 13 April 1912 at St Andrew's Presbyterian Church in Brisbane.
 Both were employed at the Brisbane Hospital.